 In addition, choose to install the ECU Measurement and Calibration Toolkit.
 This installs the necessary files to use the XCP or CCP Master custom device on VeriStand.

-Configure your first VeriStand project by following the instructions of Section 2 of the Getting Started With VeriStand tutorial.
+Configure your first VeriStand project by following the instructions in Section 5 of the Getting Started With VeriStand tutorial.

 With the System Explorer open, you can add XCP or CCP Master functionality to the System Definition by navigating the System Explorer tree to Targets » Controller » Custom Devices and right-clicking on Custom Devices » National Instruments » XCP or CCP Master.